Nikoge/Statistics-and-Machine-Learning/README.md

     The programming language of this course is Python and database technologies are Spark and SparkSQL.
 The structure of the big data       which is used in labs can be found index of the repository.This course covers the  following topics:

-    * Introduction to Big Data: concept and tools
+    * Introduction to Big Data: concept and tools.

-    * Parallel computing
+    * Parallel computing.

-    * Databases for Big Data (NoSql, HDFS)
+    * Databases for Big Data (NoSql, HDFS).

-    * Querying for Big Data (Spark, SparkSQL)
+    * Querying for Big Data (Spark, SparkSQL).

-    * Resource management in a cluster environment
+    * Resource management in a cluster environment.

     * Parallelizing computations for Big Data.
 MapReduce concept.

-    * Machine Learning for Big Data
+    * Machine Learning for Big Data.

 * ## [Bayesian Learning](https://github.com/stasinak/Statistics-and-Machine-Learning/tree/master/Bayesian%20Learning)